How to Reset Forgotten Root Password in RHEL Systems

-This article will guide you through simple steps to reset forgotten root password in RHEL-based Linux distributions such as CentOS 8 and Fedora 35/34.
+This article will guide you through simple steps to reset forgotten root password in RHEL-based Linux distributions such as Fedora, CentOS Stream, Rocky and Alma Linux.

 Resetting the forgotten root user password generally requires a few easy instructions that will guide you to reset the root password and you will thereafter be able to log in using the new password.